Scaachi Koul: Personal life

-Koul was born and raised in Calgary, Alberta.
+Koul was born to Indian parents and raised in Calgary, Alberta.
 She was a member of the Girl Guides of Canada and participated in their youth programs.
 She currently lives in New York with her cat, Sylvia Plath.
-She was formerly married to Bloomberg reporter Scott Deveau.
+She was formerly married.

-Koul is an Indo-Canadian of Kashmiri descent, and her writing on race and shadism draws from her own life.
-She has stated that though she is a brown person, her fair skin has allowed her access to a kind of white privilege, and when she goes to India she is "basically acting as a white person."
+Koul is an Indian-Canadian of Kashmiri descent, and her writing on race and shadism draws from her own life.
+Of her ethnicity, she has stated although she is of Indian descent herself, her fairer skin has given her a privilege when she goes to India.